"Tyla has 24 hours to respond": Africanised 'Water' remix at wedding amuses SA

 - A couple wanted Tyla to perform at their wedding, but they had to create their own version of Water

-- The Nigeran wedding caught many Souh Africans' eye because of Water, and social media users were in stitches
+- The Nigeran wedding caught many Souh Africans' eyes and social media users were in stitches

 PAY ATTENTION: Let yourself be inspired by real people who go beyond the ordinary!
 Subscribe and watch our new shows on Briefly TV Life now!